LiberTEM/LiberTEM/docs/source/udf.rst

 The UDF interface of LiberTEM is heavily utilizing the existing LiberTEM architecture.
 First, data is partitioned into several `"partitions"` and distributed across workers.
-Then, each partition, which can be viewed as a collection of frames, are processed by the user-defined `process_frame` or `process_tile` method.
-Tiles are described in more detail in TODO confirm link `Tiled processing`_ and are useful to improve the performance of some numerical operations.
-In the following, the simpler `process_frame` interface is described first.
+Then, each partition, which can be viewed as a collection of frames, are processed by the user-defined :code:`process_frame` or :code:`process_tile` method.
+Tiles are described in more detail in `tiled processing`_ and are useful to improve the performance of some numerical operations.
+In the following, the simpler :code:`process_frame` interface is described first.
-Here, frames or tiles are fetched in an iterative manner, and the `process_frame` or `process_tile` method performs user-defined operations on the frames.
-After all the frames in a partition are processed, LiberTEM iteratively `merges` the results from each worker, which is called by the `merge` method in UDF class.
-To summarize, the UDF interface of LiberTEM performs operations at two levels: `process_frame`, which performs user-defined operations on frames within each partition, and `merge`, which merges the output of `process_frame` from each partition.
-Note that in both `process_frame` and `merge`, buffers store the intermediate outcomes of the user-defined operations.
+Here, frames or tiles are fetched in an iterative manner, and the :code:`process_frame` or :code:`process_tile` method performs user-defined operations on the frames.
+After all the frames in a partition are processed, LiberTEM iteratively `merges` the results from each worker, which is called by the :code:`merge` method in UDF class.
+To summarize, the UDF interface of LiberTEM performs operations at two levels: :code:`process_frame`, which performs user-defined operations on frames within each partition, and :code:`merge`, which merges the output of :code:`process_frame` from each partition.
+Note that in both :code:`process_frame` and :code:`merge`, buffers store the intermediate outcomes of the user-defined operations.

 Initializing Buffers
 --------------------
 In the UDF interface of LiberTEM, buffers are the tools to save and pass on the intermediate results of computation.
-Currently, LiberTEM supports three different types of buffer: `"sig"`, `"nav"`, and `"single"`.
-By setting `"kind=sig"`, users can make the buffer to have the same dimension as the signal dimension.
-By setting the `"kind=nav"`, users can make the buffer to have the same dimension as the navigation dimension.
-Lastly, by setting `"kind=single"`,users can make the buffer to have an arbitrary dimension of their choice.
-Note that in the case of "single" buffer, users may specify the dimension of the buffer through `"extra_shape"` parameter.
-If `"extra_shape"` parameter is not specified, the buffer is assumed to have `(1,)` dimension.
-Additionally, users may also specify `"extra_shape"` parameters for `"sig"` or `"nav"` buffers.
+Currently, LiberTEM supports three different types of buffer: :code:`"sig"`, :code:`"nav"`, and :code:`"single"`.
+By setting :code:`kind="sig"`, users can make the buffer to have the same dimension as the signal dimension.
+By setting the :code:`kind="nav"`, users can make the buffer to have the same dimension as the navigation dimension.
+Lastly, by setting :code:`kind="single"`, users can make the buffer to have an arbitrary dimension of their choice.
+Note that in the case of :code:`"single"` buffer, users may specify the dimension of the buffer through :code:`extra_shape` parameter.
+If :code:`extra_shape` parameter is not specified, the buffer is assumed to have :code:`(1,)` dimension.
+Additionally, users may also specify :code:`extra_shape` parameters for :code:`"sig"` or :code:`"nav"` buffers.
-In that case, the dimensions specified by "extra_shape" parameter will be added to the dimension of `"sig"` or `"nav"`, with respect to each component.
+In that case, the dimensions specified by :code:`extra_shape` parameter will be added to the dimension of :code:`dataset.shape.sig` or :code:`dataset.shape.nav`, with respect to each component.
 As an example, one may specify the buffers as following:

 .. include:: udf/buffer_types.py
    :code:

-One can access a buffer of interest via `self.results.buffername`, from which one can get a view into a numpy array that the buffer is storing.
+One can access a buffer of interest via :code:`self.results.<buffername>`, from which one can get a view into a numpy array that the buffer is storing.
 This numpy array corresponds to the current intermediate result that LiberTEM is working on and can be intermediate results of processing frames/tiles/partitions.
 Note that buffers are only designed to pass lightweight intermediate results and thus, it is important that the size of the buffer remains small.
 Otherwise, it could lead to significant decline in performance.

 All numpy dtypes are supported for buffers.
-That includes the `object` dtype for arbitrary Python variables.
-The item just has to be picklable with `cloudpickle`.
+That includes the :code:`object` dtype for arbitrary Python variables.
+The item just has to be pickleable with :code:`cloudpickle`.

 By-frame processing
 -------------------
-Note that `process_frame` method can interpreted in a slightly different manner for different types of buffer with which you are dealing.
-If the type of the buffer is `"sig"`, then `process_frame` can be viewed as iteratively `merging` the previous computations (i.e., the result computed on previously considered set of frames) and a newly added frame.
-If the type of the buffer is `"nav"`, then `process_frame` can be viewed as performing operations on each frame independently.
-Intuitively, when the type of the buffer is `nav`, which means that it uses the navigation dimension, two different frames correspond to two different scan positions, so the `merging` is in fact an assignment of the result to the correct slot in the result buffer.
-Lastly, if the type of the buffer is `"single"`, then `process_frame` can be interpreted in either way.
+Note that :code:`process_frame` method can interpreted in a slightly different manner for different types of buffer with which you are dealing.
+If the type of the buffer is :code:"sig", then :code:`process_frame` can be viewed as iteratively `merging` the previous computations (i.e., the result computed on previously considered set of frames) and a newly added frame.
+If the type of the buffer is :code:`"nav"`, then :code:`process_frame` can be viewed as performing operations on each frame independently.
+Intuitively, when the type of the buffer is :code:`"nav"`, which means that it uses the navigation dimension, two different frames correspond to two different scan positions, so the `merging` is in fact an assignment of the result to the correct slot in the result buffer.
+Lastly, if the type of the buffer is :code:`"single"`, then :code:`process_frame` can be interpreted in either way.

 As an easy example, let's have a look at a function that simply sums up each frame